 Those suggestions correspond to mistakes that we often see in presentation diagrams.

-A good news is that those tricks are quick to do.
-Do a 5-minute fix and your diagram will look much better, for example, such as those Infographics Presentation Diagrams set.
+The good news is that those tricks are quick to do.
+Do a 5-minute fix and your diagram will look much better.
+See examples of well-aligned timeline or steps diagrams in this Infographics Presentation Diagrams set.

 Three most common presentation diagram mistakes